Interaction strategies

 Similar products strategy

 Use vector similarity to find products that are visually and semantically similar to the anchor product.
 Supported anchors: Product, Collection How it works: The system generates embeddings for each product based on product images, titles, descriptions, and attributes.
-When a customer views a product, the block finds products with the most similar embeddings using vector similarity search.
+It then runs the full ranking pipeline — combining vector similarity with behavioral signals — and stores the top results for each product in a precomputed cache.
+When a customer views a product, the block serves results directly from this cache for fast response times.
+If no precomputed data exists yet (for example, for a newly added product), the system falls back to real-time vector search automatically.
 For collection anchors, the system automatically selects a representative product from the collection to use as the similarity source.
-Use cases:- “Similar Products” on product pages
+Precomputed results and freshness:- Results are recomputed daily when the existing data is more than three days old or new products have been added since the last run

 - “You May Also Like” recommendations